aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

 and launch the executable file.
 Just press the `Next` button until the installation is over.

-.. note:: On Windows, if you plan to build AFF3CT from Visual Studio IDE you can
+.. note:: On Windows, if you plan to build AFF3CT from the Visual Studio IDE you
-          skip the CMake installation.
-You can directly go to the :ref:`Compilation with Visual Studio <compilation-visual_studio_project>`
+          can skip the CMake installation and directly go to the :ref:`Compilation with Visual Studio <compilation-visual_studio_project>`
           section.

-.. note:: On Windows, we recommend to download a version of CMake with an
+.. note:: On Windows, it is recommended to download a version of CMake with an
           installer.

-.. warning:: We recommend to add CMake in your system PATH during the
+.. warning:: It is recommended to add CMake to your system PATH during the
              installation.

 Linux
 ^^^^^

-Install Make and CMake from your package manager:
+Install Make and CMake from the package manager:

 .. code-block:: bash